-The NYC Fire Museum successfully scanned and catalogued a grand total of 6,810 objects which exceeded their originally targeted amount of 6300.
-Documents, photographs and other artifacts contained within the NYC Fire Museum's collection have historical significance and are meaningful to students, scholars and members of the fire safety community who are now able to access these materials more easily as well as remotely from locations outside of the Museum.
-Catalogued items are more clearly identified and their significance better understood as a result of this project.
+The NYC Fire Museum staff successfully scanned and catalogued in excess of the originally targeted 6,300 items.
+Documents, photographs and other artifacts contained within the NYC Fire Museum's collection are now more clearly identified and their significance better understood as a result of this project.